Total TimePrep: 15 min. Cook: 8 hours

 - Remove steaks and cool slightly; shred meat with two forks.
 Return to slow cooker; heat through.

-- Spoon about 1/2 cup meat mixture near the center of each tortilla.
+- Spoon about 1/2 cup meat mixture into the center of each tortilla.
 Top with cheese, tomato and sour cream.
 Fold bottom and sides of tortilla over filling and roll up.
-Yield: 10 servings.